ideic/Smarthome/README.md

 # Smarthome
-Smarthome is a project how to manage elctric things in the house.
+Smarthome is a project how to manage electric things in the house.

 As a first step I focused on lamps and their switches.